simonPacker7/Delta/README.md

 # Delta
 The mathematical symbol for change.

+Delta is a turn-based online word game.

-A repository for me to learn and pratice my skills.
+This project is for me to learn and pratice my skills.